-Dr. Jeffrey Meyer is a Tier 1 Canada Research Chair in the Neurochemistry of Major Depression.
-He is also the head of the Neurochemical Imaging Program in Mood and Anxiety Disorders in the Research Imaging Centre, based in the Campbell Family Mental Health Research Institute at CAMH.
-He is full professor at the University of Toronto, Department of Psychiatry.
+Tier 1 Canada Research Chair in the Neurochemistry of Major Depression.
+Head of the Neurochemical Imaging Program in Mood and Anxiety Disorders in the Brain Health Imaging Centre, Campbell Family Mental Health Research Institute; and Senior Scientist in the General and Health Systems Psychiatry Division.

 Areas of Research